 Kevin spent the next summer hand-building a 12 x 12 foot trappers cabin with a loft using his chainsaw mill.
 He lived in that cabin for the next two years in fairly rough conditions with no running water, no toilet and shower.
 He showered outside using a long copper coil which he would run water through and heat with a fire near on the beach.
 When he was able, he built a laundry/shower shed.

 Next on his list was a one-bedroom cabin with a loft near the front of the property.
-Digging the foundation by hand, and built mainly from beach combed wood, Kevin was able to erect the cabin with the help of friends.
+Digging the foundation by hand, and built mainly from beach combed wood, Kevin was able to erect the Kingfisher with the help of friends.
 Three-years after starting, as soon as there was a roof, Kevin was able to relocate to the new cabin.

 One day, while building his wind generator shed, Kevin looked toward the water and a humpback-whale breached in front of him.
 He decided at that moment that it would be a great place for a deck and immediately started work on the project.
 The whale deck overlooking Lama Pass has made it possible for family members and guests to enjoy the many sights Kevin has seen from over his years from the property.
+The deck has since been transformed into Kevin’s private home and includes an outdoor kitchen and communal dining space.

 In May, 2017 Kevin resigned from his mechanics job in Shearwater to pursue his personal goals.
 He is now working full-time at building the wilderness retreat in his cove.
+Most recently he added more dock space, upgraded the solar power throughout the property, and added the Raven’s Nest and a Kayak shack.